711-1 THE TEMPORARY ASSISTANCE UNIT

 Example 3 - Optional Caretaker Relative:

 Randal is taking care of his grandchildren while their parents are incarcerated.
 He is an optional household member and has chosen not to be included in the ATAP household.
 Randal is coded out.
+His grandchildren are eligible to receive TA ANI benefits and Randal is the payee.
 His income and resources do not affect eligibility and he is not referred to Work Services for case management.